andr9528/ComputerScienceFinalProject/Documentation/README.md

-This FOlder is meant to house all our documentation, as the name suggests
+This Folder is meant to house all our documentation, as the name suggests